Boers and Bernstein: Friday Fung

 If Who Ya Crappin? is preempted, it often becomes the theme for that week's Friday Fung.

 Quote of the Year

-Every year, typically in December, they compile a list of the best quotes from that given year.
-They also hand out other consolation prizes and the ultimate winner of the quote of the year is inscribed on the 'Larry Horse's Ass Trophy'.
+Every year, typically in December, they compiled a list of the best quotes from that given year.
+They also handed out other consolation prizes and the ultimate winner of the quote of the year was inscribed on the 'Larry Horse's Ass Trophy'.